QAddict/rpg/README.md

 There are also types, that represent terminal symbols of our grammar (identifiers, string literals, any other literals).
 In order to define grammar, we'd need to add "unused" types describing only the syntax.

-To avoid unnecessary overhead in a project, module `jast-common` contains plenty of ready to use classes representing terminal symbols.
+To avoid unnecessary overhead in a project, module `rpg-common` contains plenty of ready to use classes representing terminal symbols.
 Common operators, keywords as well as literals.

 ## Grammar definition using Java code - re-use AST factory